Driver’s actions ‘saved us all’ during small boat crossing, man tells court

 The witness added: “Because the boat collapsed onto itself and … some of the people, some of them were trapped inside, some of them managed to get out and some were inside and the boat was going down.”

+He said how three traffickers who organised their journey were “pushing” and “kicking” people, including him, to hurry up to get on the boat as police were coming.

+Both witnesses told of how no trafficker came with them on the blown-up dinghy.

-He also told officers that he did not see who was controlling the engine and that on the boat “everyone was by themselves praying to stay alive”.
+The Afghan teenager also told officers he did not see who was controlling the engine and that on the boat “everyone was by themselves praying to stay alive”.

+But he thought that it was an African man driving the boat.

 The trial, which began on Monday, is expected to last four weeks.